fairdataihub/codefair-docs/docs/index.md

     title: Be FAIR
     details: Make your software Findable, Accessible, Interoperable, and Reusable (FAIR) to enhance its reusability and make it citable.
   - icon: 📝
-    title: Complying with funding agencies
+    title: Comply with funding agencies
     details: Start complying with funding agencies such as the NIH that are progressively requiring all research outputs to be FAIR.
   - icon: 😅
     title: Don't sweat